sati-e/obsidianStudyNotes/Redes de computadores/Ethernet connection.md

 ## Ethernet - Padrão de comunicação para redes locais cabeadas

- :LiEqualNot: de wi-fi (ondas de rádio)
+ *:LiEqualNot: de wi-fi (ondas de rádio)*

-_Ethernet is used to connect devices of a local network (LAN).
-It defines rules, patterns for data transmission on computers Network._
+_Ethernet is used to connect devices of a local network (LAN) :LiArrowRight It defines rules, patterns for data transmission on computers Network._

 Allowing the communication between devices, computers, switches, routers and servers.